OUR

 school toilets constructed

-for boys and girls.
+for boys and girls

-urinals installed.
+urinals installed

 Integrated Water Resources

-Management (IWRM) trainings
+Management trainings delivered

 Rain-Fed Agriculture

-and Food Sovereignty
+& Food Sovereignty

-hectares of farmland restored.
+hectares of farmland restored

-schools and community
+schools and community gardens established

-meters of earth bunds built.
+meters of earth bunds built

-half-moon rainwater infiltration
+half-moon rainwater infiltration structures completed

-meters of hedgerows planted.
+meters of hedgerows planted

 Disaster Risk Management

-and Ecosystem Restoration
+& Ecosystem Restoration

-trees planted.
+trees planted

-meters of stone bunds built.
+meters of stone bunds built

-meters of gaboon's constructed.
+meters of gabions constructed

-management committees established for all restored areas.
+management committees established <br> for all restored areas

-and watershed rehabilitation in Senegal and Nepal.
+and watershed rehabilitation

 Biodiversity